 Advantages and Disadvantages of Cherry Wood

-Cherry wood is desired for its appealing dark reddish-brown to golden tones, strength, smooth texture, and moderate natural luster.
-It isn’t likely to shatter; even though it’s a hardwood, it’s supple.
+Cherry is desired for its appealing dark reddish-brown to golden tones, strength, smooth texture, and moderate natural luster in cherry wood furniture.
+It isnโt likely to shatter; even though itโs a solid hardwood, itโs supple.
 However, it tends to scratch, dent, and warp in constant sunlight and heavy foot traffic.

 Advantages